-The Netherlands as a country is famous for its relaxed laws on drugs and prostitution, but when it comes to gambling - and specifically online gambling - their liberal attitude hits a firm brick wall.
+The Netherlands as a country is famous for its relaxed laws on drugs and prostitution, but when it comes to gambling prior to 2012 - and specifically online gambling - their liberal attitude hits a firm brick wall.
 Funnily enough, it is legal for Dutch residents to gamble online, but only on websites hosted in the Netherlands.
-Of which there are a grand total of zero.
+Of which there are a only a few.
+Thankfully, the government's view of non-Dutch operators taking players from the Netherlands has laxed enough for some of the world's biggest and most well-known brands to take the risk and move into the Dutch market.
+Read on to further understand the make up of online gambling in the Netherlands!

 The Dutch government haven't given out a single licence and have spent a great deal of effort blocking their citizens from betting on foreign sites.
 However, as is often the case with countries that attempt this, they've found it's almost impossible to police the internet and over 450 online betting sites still accept bets from Dutch residents.
 The Dutch government did at one point attempt to block online gamblers by blacklisting a host of sites and insisting the country’s banks shouldn't deal with them at all, but unsurprisingly, the banks refused.
 There has been success in limiting online poker, with figures suggesting its popularity is nowhere near the level of other European countries.
 This is believed to be largely thanks to the Dutch government aggressively preventing people from competing on international poker sites.